yogat3ch/writing/Dynamic Voting System.md

 In line with our commitment to transparency, all proposed legislation must be single-topic, easily understandable to high school-educated individuals.
 AI technology scans bills for unrelated riders, safeguarding against deception in legislative referendums.
 Additionally, our platform dynamically collates proposed legislation with existing laws in the same **topic area** for display, providing voters with comprehensive context and enabling informed decisions.
-Hereforth, a layer of the political hierarchy will be referred to as a "political tier."
+Hereforth, a layer of the political hierarchy will be referred to as a "**governance tier**."

 ### Legislative Cycle
 Our legislative process is divided into six distinct phases, each serving a specific purpose and contributing to the evolution of high quality laws, policy and government services.